WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 What if we told you that you can include terms and conditions on the checkout page without requiring customers to check an additional field?

 That’s exactly what we will share here in this section.
+You can get started with the free version of FunnelKit Funnel Builder for this.

 First, we will remove the terms and conditions default page from settings.
 We will also remove the privacy policy page because, by default, the checkout page will show the privacy policy text if the terms and conditions page is removed.